Have you wondered how to identify bad SEO and/or bad website design — BEFORE you hire someone?

 Usually, SEO and design ideas for a website should make sense for VISITORS first.
 When they don’t, you likely have a problem.

-A site I was brought in to work on recently revealed 12 POINTS of what NOT to do in SEO and website design . . .
+A site I recently worked on revealed 12 POINTS of what NOT to do in SEO and website design . . .

 1. Are you Hiding your Content from Visitors?